qatrackplus/qcpump/docs/pumps/dqa3.rst

 .. note::

-    The DQA3 pumps are tested on QATrack+ v3.1.
-QCPump is not currently compatible with QATrack v0.3.X
+    The DQA3 pumps are tested on QATrack+ v3.1.X QCPump is not compatible with QATrack v0.3.X

 .. contents:: Contents